Stripes, Plaids and Checks, Oh My!

 Designer Darlene Zimmerman thought outside the box and designed an utterly charming patchwork quilt using these sometimes hard-to-use fabrics.

 While she designed her “Candy Cane Quilt” for Christmas, we keep seeing it sewn up with blue and white fabrics.
 Other colors would be just as stunning.
 Or, give it a scrappy patchwork look by making each square a different color.

 The Churn Dash block is simple to construct, making this quilt a nice project for beginning quilters.
 Experienced quilters will also appreciate how quickly this quilt sews together.

-The quilt is about 43″ x 43″ and would look great on a wall or table.
+The quilt is about 43″ x 43″ and would look great on a wall or table, or use it as a lap quilt.
 Instructions are included for enlarging the quilt to fit a bed.

 If the link above doesn’t work for you, click here to download the pattern PDF directly.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!